 They can, however, make more money by offering direct installations.
 In these cases, homeowners can be charged by the hour.
 Or, they can be charged a flat rate.
 Some home automation businesses offer updates and repairs—for a fee, of course.
 Other home automation businesses may expand their product line, servicing businesses and apartment complexes.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your home automation business is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your home automation business is sued.
 There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 State & Local Business Licensing Requirements